Free of Me – Why Life is Better When it’s Not About You.

 Free of Me is available for purchase at Amazon.
 Click here to order.

-Disclosure: I am a member of the Free of Me Launch Team and received a copy of this book for free.
+Disclosure: I was a member of the Free of Me Launch Team and received a copy of this book for free.
 All opinions expressed are 100% my own.

 One year ago: Is your event budget realistic?